pauloVitor2123/api-crossfit/Readme.md

   "AllowedHosts": "*"
 }

-3. Rodar no terminal o comando "Update-Database"
+3. Rodar no terminal o comando `Update-Database`
 4. Rodar a solução.

 Alguns comandos do EF: